ToruNiina/lbvh/README.md

 depending on [thrust](https://thrust.github.io/).

-It is capable to contain any object and allows morton code overlap.
+It can contain any object and also allows morton code overlap.

 If the morton codes of objects are the same, it internally assign an AABB to the group of objects that have the same morton code and consider the AABB as a leaf